ouleye/GettingAnd-CleaningData/Project/codebook.md

 Variable breaking process
 ------------------------------
-The aim of this part is to explain how the feature information has been broken into 7 (seven) columns in order to have one observation by column
+The aim of this part is to explain how the feature information has been broken into 7 (seven) columns in order to have one observation by column.

- Ex:
  Feature              | Domain    | Component    | Instrument    | Jerk      | Magnitude    | Axis      | Measure
 ----------------------|-----------|--------------|---------------|-----------|--------------|-----------|-----------
 tBodyAccMag-mean()    | Time      | Body         | Accelero.     | FALSE     | TRUE         | NA        | Mean.